HBO’s Run: Is the TV Show Rooted in Reality?

 Run Season 1 HBO

-‘Run’ takes a dip in different genres but the undercurrent of it rests on a dreamy romantic pact.
-Watching the show, the audience indeed wonders whether they can make a pact such as this and if someone really did make it.
-Is ‘Run’ based on actual events?
+‘Run’ takes a dip in different genres, but the undercurrent of it rests on a dreamy romantic pact.
+While watching the show, the audience indeed wonders whether they can make a pact such as this and if someone made it.
+Is ‘Run’ based on true events?
 Here’s the answer.

 No, ‘Run’ is not based on a true story.
 It is a comedy thriller created by Vicky Jones.
 Taking a break from her past work, she wanted to do something different.
 “I really wanted to write a romance.
 I’d written two stories about fucked-up love, and I wanted to write something a bit more emotional…and I guess more optimistic, ’cause I was feeling optimistic,” she said.

-Exploring various ideas, she eventually ended up on something from her own life.
+She eventually ended up exploring various ideas from her own life.
 A long time ago, she had made a pact with someone.
 However, unlike in the show, it was not with her ex-boyfriend.
 In fact, she made it with her longtime collaborator, Phoebe Waller-Bridge.
-It was still the pre-Fleabag era before they broke out into the television world.
+It was still the pre-Fleabag era before they entered the television world.
 As often happens, they would find themselves stuck in a situation, be it at work or somewhere else, that they wanted a desperate escape from.

 It had started out as a joke, but they decided that if ever, one of them, or both of them, found themselves in an uncomfortable situation, one of them would say “Run” and if the other said “Run”, they would both leave everything at hand and run.
 The pact encompassed everything, from a boring party to lacklustre love life.
 While it sounds like something that they would do just for fun or to escape boredom, it meant much more than that.